 Modern symbolism

-Pearl, along with alexandrite and moonstone are the birthstone for June.
-Pearl is believed to have a calming property that promotes integrity and stability, it is also considered to be connected to the moon and feminine energy, and a symbol of wisdom by Buddhists.
+Pearl, along with alexandrite and moonstone, is the birthstone for June.
+Pearl is believed to have a calming property that promotes integrity and stability.
+It is also considered to be connected to the moon and feminine energy, and a symbol of wisdom by Buddhists.

 Natural pearl vs Cultured pearl

-Yes.
-A cultured pearl is natural as a pearl can get, cultured pearls are also created by shellfishes but through human interventions, where steps are taken to ensure the formation, as well as other factors like shape, size and colour.
+A cultured pearl is as natural as a pearl can be.
+Cultured pearls are also created by shellfish, but with human intervention, where steps are taken to ensure pearl formation, as well as to influence factors such as shape, size, and colour.

 History of Cultured Pearls